Asthma Management By Anantbodh Chaitanya

 Nasa Agra – in the small groove on the tip of the nose.

-Nasa Puta – on both sides of the nose where the nostrils begin to flair out at the end of nose.
+Nasa Puta – on both sides of the nose where the nostrils begin to flare out at the end of the nose.

-Krikatika – 1 finger width on each side of C2 spinous process.
+Krikatika – 1 finger width on each side of the C2 spinous process.

-Kantha – midline in the depression above hyoid bone.
+Kantha – midline in the depression above the hyoid bone.

 Kanthanadi – midline in the suprasternal fossa.